 Our results are in accordance with the hypothesis of Lee (2006), which proposes that innate and acquired immunity may exhibit distinct responses to changes in pressures due to different costs and benefits.
-However, our result contrasts with the study of Santonastaso et al. (2017) that identified no change in selection pressures on MHC II genes in a lizard species, concluding that their evolution was mostly governed by drift.
+However, they contrast with the study of Santonastaso et al. (2017) that identified no change in selection pressures on MHC II genes in a lizard species and concluded that their evolution was mostly governed by drift.
 Similarly, Agudo et al. (2011) also found a prominent role for genetic drift over selection in the evolution of MHC II genes in the Egyption vulture (Neophron percnopterus).

 Our results rely on simulations that may be affected by the choice of the parameter values.
 First, we performed simulations using a fixed effective population size (Ne) estimated from the polymorphism data.
 Using others values of Ne had a weak impact on the relative difference between island and mainland species for the overdominance type of selection (Figure S10, S11).
-Secondly, we simulated two types of selection, namely overdominance (Doherty and Zinkernagel, 1975) and frequency dependence (Slade and McCallum, 1992), but it has been argued that the maintenance of MHC polymorphism could be the result of fluctuating selection (Hill, 1991).
-Additionally, recombination and gene conversion has also been put forward as a mechanism responsible for generating diversity (Spurgin et al., 2011).
-Therefore, our results for the MHC II, which is based on the relative difference between Pn/Ps of island and mainland species comparing empirical and simulated data, should be taken cautiously as their significance can be dependent on the specific parameters that we used, although we did our best to select a realistic range of parameters.
+Secondly, we simulated two types of selection, namely overdominance (Doherty and Zinkernagel, 1975) and frequency-dependent (Slade and McCallum, 1992), but it has been argued that the maintenance of MHC polymorphism could be the result of fluctuating selection (Hill, 1991).
+Additionally, recombination has also been put forward as a mechanism responsible for generating diversity (Spurgin et al., 2011).
+Therefore, our results for the MHC II genes, which is based on the relative difference between Pn/Ps of island and mainland species comparing empirical and simulated data, should be taken cautiously as their significance can

+579 be dependent on the specific parameters that we used, although we did our best to select a 580 realistic range of parameters.

 The observed difference between MHC class I and II could be explained by their different pathogen targets: MHC class I genes are primarily involved in the recognition of intracellular pathogens (Kappes and Strominger, 1988), while MHC class II genes are directly involved in the recognition of extracellular pathogens (Bjorkman and Parham, 1990).
 These differences could lead to variable selection pressures depending on the extracellular versus intracellular parasite communities present on islands.
-In addition, the relaxed selection pressures on MHC II genes from adaptive immunity is in line with a reduction in acquired immunity parameters observed by Lobato et al. (2017) that used partly the same sets of species.
+In addition, the relaxed selection pressures on MHC II genes from adaptive immunity is in line with a reduction in acquired immunity parameters foundby Lobato et al. (2017).

-As a perspective of our work, we should mention that there is an extensive variation in the number of MHC gene copies across the avian phylogeny (Minias et al., 2019; O'Connor et al., 2020).
+Future work should take into account that there is an extensive variation in the number of MHC gene copies across the avian phylogeny (Minias et al., 2019; O'Connor et al., 2020).
 Particularly, it was recently discovered that Passerines have a very dynamic evolution of duplication/loss events compared to other birds (Minias et al., 2019).
 Here, we used the two copies of MHC gene I and II currently annotated in the collared flycatcher genome as target sequences for our targeted-capture sequencing.
-The future improvement of genome assembly, thanks to the development of long-reads technology (Peona et al., 2021, 2018), will certainly help to precisely annotate all MHC copies and to study the whole repertoire of MHC genes.
+The future improvement of genome assembly, resulting from the development of long-reads technology (Peona et al., 2021, 2018), should help to annotate with increased precision all MHC copies and to study the whole repertoire of MHC genes.

-Consequences of drift effect and selection on immunity
+Consequences of drift and selection on immunity